-TALOIR MADE TIES DURING THE 30 YEAR WAR
+TAILOR-MADE TIES DURING THE 30-YEAR WAR

 According to the Dubrovnik Times, the boy-king began wearing these in 1846, when he was only seven years old.
-He termed the early neckties “La Cravate,” which is still the French word for necktie today, after the Croatians who originated the fashion piece.
+He termed the early neckties La Cravate after the Croatians who originated the fashion piece.
 At royal gatherings, the king made cravats a requirement.
-The new fashion style spread like wildfire over Europe, thanks to the monarch and other aristocracy wearing cravats
+The new fashion style spread like wildfire over Europe, thanks to the monarch and elite wearing cravats.

-THE UPGRADE OF “La Cravate” AND STARTING IT PURPOSELY FOR A DIFFERENT VIEW
+THE UPGRADE OF LA CRAVATE AND STARTING IT PURPOSELY FOR A DIFFERENT VIEW

-It reflects power, money, elegance, and prestige used neckwear.
+It reflects power, money, elegance, and prestige.
 The scarf became the most fashionable neckwear in the 1800s, while stocks, bandanas, and cravats were also popular.
 Beyond the expansion of the cravat into various articles of clothing such as scarves and bandanas, neckwear tying grew increasingly essential.

 THE INDUSTRIAL NECKTIE REVOLUTION

 Bow ties and ascots became fashionable about this time.
-The Ascot takes its name from the Ascot Heath, an English horse race, and is the most formal sort of tie.
+The Ascot takes its name from the Ascot Heath, an English horse race, and is the most formal tie.
 It was the Royal Enclosure’s ceremonial morning neckwear at Ascot.
-Bow ties became fashionable among academics and physicians, as well as among the wealthy while wearing tuxedos.
+Bow ties became fashionable among academics and physicians, and the wealthy while wearing tuxedos.

 RECENT TIE HISTORY

 Jesse Langsdorf, a New York tie manufacturer, invented a method of cutting cloth on the bias and sewing it in three pieces in 1926.
-This approach increased the fabric’s elasticity and made it easier for it to return to its previous shape.
+This approach increased the fabric’s elasticity and made it easier to return to its previous shape.

 THE NECKTIE IN THE 1980’s AND 1990’s

-We aim to provide our men and tailor made ties enthusiast the best tie that they can have.
+We aim to provide tailor-made ties enthusiasts with the best tie that they can have.
 We only use high-grade materials for our ties.
 If you would like to know more about us and our services, explore our official website or contact us so we can assist you better.